Everything You Need to Know About Ocean Shipping

 Bulk Shipping

-Bulk shipping, also known as bulk cargo, is the transportation of large quantities of goods in an unpackaged form, such as coal, grain, or ore.
+Bulk shipping, also known as bulk cargo, is the transportation of large quantities of unpackaged goods, such as coal, grain, or ore.
 This type of cargo is typically loaded and unloaded using large cranes and specialised equipment, which can be found in ports worldwide.

 Advantages